College Code: SC

 COS 391: Continuing Learning Assistant Seminar.
 0-1 credits.

-Continues the content taught previously in COS 390 and assists students to better grasp the leadership and teaching skills required to be a Learning Assistant within the STEM Accelerator.
+Continues the interdisciplinary pedagogy content previously taught in COS 390.
+Supports students as they continue to practice the leadership and teaching skills required to be a Learning Assistant within the STEM Accelerator.
 Offered by College of Science.
 May be repeated within the degree for a maximum 6 credits.

 Recommended Prerequisite: Must be a Learning Assistant in the STEM Accelerator